We do peace We also have a dream

 Interested in making contact with smart people?

 Big Think is a global forum connecting people and ideas.
 It may be a cliche to say that knowledge is power, but this doesn't make the statement any less true.
 Everybody knows that there are only 24 hours in a day, that you are bombarded with information and that the bombardment will only escalate.
+The only chance to make a difference is to organize common sense with a Community Occupy Movement Affiliate meet-up groups world-wide.
+People to people talk positive with each other.
+A challenge for future generations.

 When genetic humans are extreme related to eachother, then why the hostility?